aycabas/TeamsApp/README.md

-# Handling authentication easily in custom Teams tabs using Microsoft Graph Toolkit
+# Handling authentication in custom Teams tabs using Microsoft Graph Toolkit

 If you are looking for ways to build easy authentication in [Microsoft Teams custom tab development](https://cda.ms/1vt), [Microsoft Graph Toolkit](https://cda.ms/1vw) [Login](https://cda.ms/1vx) component provides a button and flyout control to facilitate Microsoft identity platform authentication with couple of lines of code.